rachelmcallister1/Web-APIs-Code-Quiz/README.md

 # Web-APIs-Code-Quiz

-## Goal
+## Descriptioin
-- When clicking the 'Start Quiz' button, questions should appear.
+When clicking the 'Start Quiz' button, questions will appear.
 With each correct question, a point will be given.
-The questions must be answered before the timer runs out.
+All questions must be answered before the timer runs out.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Screenshot
 ![A screenshot of the Deployed Application](./Assets/Images/JavaScriptQuiz.png)